The Roundup MDL increased to 4,415.

 Roundup attorneys can help Roundup users with NHL collect necessary documents, file a lawsuit for them and litigate the case in court.
 Successful Roundup cancer lawsuits may end in a settlement agreement or verdict with an award.

 Thousands of individuals have active Roundup lawsuits as part of the federal MDL or in state courts.
-As of January 2024, Bayer states it has more than 50,000 claims pending against it.
+As of January 2024, Bayer states it had more than 50,000 claims pending against it.
 More than 4,000 of these cases are part of the federal MDL which names Monsanto as a defendant.

 Lawsuits continue to be filed against Bayer for injuries allegedly caused by Roundup.